 We return to the captured Olivia and Nina, who reveals that she has been gone for weeks.
 David Robert Jones (DRJ, for brevity’s sake) and his goons join the ladies, and Olivia takes pleasure in announcing that she, too, watched his death by interdimensional travel gone awry.

 He takes it a bit more in stride than he did with Peter and proceeds to explain to Olivia that he’s been moving forward with Walter’s cortex rather than work.
 Walter’s notes, he says, showed that intense emotional situations usually triggered a subject’s abilities – and promptly begins torturing Nina through her mechanical arm.

 Act One – Palimpsests, or Present Absences

-Near an ice skating rink in Boston, a crowd of Observers gather and discuss the September situation.
-He still hasn’t been found but, since he has flouted every opportunity to rectify things and follow orders, when he surfaces he face great consequences.
+Near an ice skating rink in Boston, a crowd of Observers gathers to discuss the September situation.
+He still hasn’t been found, but since he has flouted every opportunity to rectify things and follow orders, when he surfaces, he faces great consequences.
 They scatter just as abruptly (and eerily) as they gathered.